 Weakness: Full-body environmental compositions are weaker than portrait mode.

-5. DreamShaper XL Turbo
+10. DreamShaper XL Turbo

 Overall Score: 8.0/10

-DreamShaper XL Turbo is the speed champion of this list.
+DreamShaper XL Turbo is the speed champion of the older guard.
 At 4 to 6 seconds per generation, it lets you iterate through compositions and prompt variations at a pace that slower models simply cannot match.
-The quality trade-off is real but smaller than you would expect.
+Many experienced creators use it to nail composition and pose, then switch to a higher-fidelity model for the final output.

-Strengths: Fastest generation on the list, great for iterative workflows.
+Strengths: Fast generation, great for iterative workflows.

-6. SDXL
+11. SDXL

 Overall Score: 7.8/10

 SDXL from Stability AI remains relevant in 2026 as the foundation for a massive ecosystem of fine-tunes and community models.
-The base SDXL on its own is a solid, reliable generator with good all-around performance, though it lacks the specialization that makes newer models shine in specific niches.
+The base SDXL is a solid, reliable generator with good all-around performance, backed by the largest community knowledge base for getting specific results.

 Strengths: Huge community ecosystem, reliable and well-documented.